filbeam/contracts/SPEC.md

 - `address fwssAddress`: Address of the FWSS contract
 - `uint256 _cdnRatePerByte`: Rate per byte for CDN usage billing (must be > 0)
 - `uint256 _cacheMissRatePerByte`: Rate per byte for cache-miss usage billing (must be > 0)
-- `address _filBeamController`: Address authorized to report usage and terminate payment rails (defaults to deployer if not specified in deployment)
+- `address _filBeamController`: Address authorized to report usage and terminate payment rails

 **Owner**:
 - The deployer (msg.sender) automatically becomes the contract owner